shsagir/play-area-sync/docs/app-pro.md

 Universal Apps offer a synchronization Git deployment mode: the Git repo contents gets rsynced file by file.
 Per default this is non-destructive, new files will be created and changes files will overwrite existing files, but no files will be deleted (overwrite but not delete).

 The Professional Apps deployment is [atomic](http://blog.fortrabbit.com/new-apps-are-here).
 That means that a completely new release package will substitute the old one on every deploy.
 We have made a [behind the scenes video](deployment-architecture-video) showcasing what is happening in the background.
 The atomic deployment also features a more robust build process: your code will only be released if all scripts (composer install, optional pre- and post-deploy scripts) succeed.

+### Network Security

+Security groups restrict access to systems from external networks and between systems internally.
+By default, all access is denied and only explicitly allowed ports and protocols are allowed based on business need.
+Each system is assigned to a firewall security group based on the system’s function.

+Load balanced Apps (Production & Dedicated PHP plans) benefit from **AWS Shield Standard** - a managed DDoS Protection service provided by AWS, which protects against common DDoS attacks (e.g. SYN floods, ACK floods, UDP floods, Reflection attacks).
+Additionally you should consider using a Web application firewall like [Cloudflare](/cloudflare).